Advice for a concerned parent, guardian or friend

-As a university, we are limited in what information we would be able to share with you about one of our students, even when the student you are concerned about is a family member or close friend of yours.
-This is to protect our students’ privacy, ensure we are working in accordance with data protection legislation and also because it can discourage students from talking to support services in the university if they feel that their information will be shared beyond the university.
+As a University, we are limited in what information we would be able to share with you about one of our students, even when the student you are concerned about is a family member or close friend of yours.
+This is to protect our students' privacy, make sure we are working in accordance with data protection legislation and also because it can discourage students from talking to support services in the University if they feel that their information will be shared beyond the University.
 This extends to confirming the student status of an individual.
 In most circumstances, we cannot confirm to a third party whether a person is a current student or not.
 We realise that this may be frustrating, but hope you appreciate the reasons for this.

 If you contact us about concerns you have about your friend or family member, we may be able to provide you with some general advice about the kinds of support available to students, which you can then share.
 In some circumstances, we may be able to contact the student and let them know that you have been in touch with us.

 If you are a student here yourself, perhaps concerned about a friend or flatmate, make sure that you look after your own wellbeing when supporting your friend.

-Being a friend to someone – for example, offering to take them out for a coffee, and giving them opportunities to talk about how they are feeling – can be very helpful for someone.
+Being a friend to someone – for example, offering to take them out for a coffee, and giving them a chance to talk about how they are feeling – can be very helpful for someone.
 However, you should not feel pressured to start offering levels of support which you are not qualified to provide.
 This is where you need to make sure you are encouraging your friend to access the specialist mental health support services, both inside and outside the University, which are there to help them.

 If you are a student who is finding it difficult to support a friend, remember that our support services are here as much for you as for your friend and you are welcome to self-refer to our wellbeing team for support yourself.